 In 2007, Peter J. Williams became the principal and CEO of Tyndale House in Cambridge.
 Tyndale House is an international center for research that specialises in the languages, history, and cultural context of the Bible.
 They bring together outstanding Christian researchers from around the world with the aim of promoting Bible understanding in the Church and beyond.
 Join Peter to hear about the work Tyndale House does to ensure that the best possible information about the Bible is available to the widest possible number of people.

-Peter is the Principal and CEO of Tyndale House, Cambridge.
+Peter J. Williams is the Principal and CEO of Tyndale House, Cambridge.
 He was educated at Cambridge University, where he received his MA, MPhil, and PhD in the study of ancient languages related to the Bible.
 After his PhD, he was on staff in the Faculty of Divinity, Cambridge University (1997–1998), and thereafter taught Hebrew and Old Testament at Cambridge University as Affiliated Lecturer in Hebrew and Aramaic and as Research Fellow in Old Testament at Tyndale House, Cambridge (1998–2003).
 From 2003 to 2007 he was on the faculty of the University of Aberdeen, Scotland, where he became a Senior Lecturer in New Testament and Deputy Head of the School of Divinity, History, and Philosophy.
 Since 2007 he has been leading Tyndale House, and he is also an Affiliated Lecturer in the Faculty of Divinity in the University of Cambridge, Chair of the International Greek New Testament Project and a member of the Translation Oversight Committee of the English Standard Version of the Bible.
-Most recently he has been assisting Dr. Dirk Jongkind in Tyndale House’s production of a major edition of the Greek New Testament (2017) and has written Can We Trust the Gospels (Crossway, 2018), which has now been translated into 10 languages.
+He assisted Dr. Dirk Jongkind in Tyndale House’s production of a major edition of the Greek New Testament (2017) and has written Can We Trust the Gospels (Crossway, 2018), which has now been translated into 10 languages.
 In 2021 he rediscovered part of the long-lost star catalogue by the Greek astronomer Hipparchus.